wbamberg/idl-reference/docs/nsISelection.md

 Collapses the selection to a single point, at the specified offset
 in the given DOM node.
 When the selection is collapsed, and the content
 is focused and editable, the caret will blink there.
-@param parentNode      The given dom node where the selection will be set
-@param offset          Where in given dom node to place the selection (the offset into the given node)

 #### Parameters ####